Hida families and p-adic triple product L-functions: Applications to anticyclotomic -adic -functions

 \item $\Omega_f=(-2\sqrt{-1})^{2r+1} \norm{f^\circ}^2_{\Gamma_0(N^\circ)}\cdot\eta_{f^\circ}^{-1}$ and $\Sigma_{\rm exc}=\emptyset$. \end{itemize} Comparing with the interpolation formula of $\Theta_f$ in \eqref{E:int.8}, we find that

-for all non-trivial $p$-power roots of unity $\zeta_2,\zeta_3$, and hence the proposition follows. \end{proof} \begin{Remark}[An Euler system construction for $\cL_{f/K}$] This square root $\cL_{f/K}$ of the anticyclotomic \padic $L$-function in the definite setting is constructed by using Gross points in definite quaternion algebras, and a priori there is no obvious Euler system construction.
-Below we explain how $\cL_{f/K}$ can be actually recovered by the Euler system of generalized Kato classes \`a la Darmon and Rotger.
+for all non-trivial $p$-power roots of unity $\zeta_2,\zeta_3$, and hence the proposition follows. \end{proof} \begin{Remark}[An Euler system construction for $\Theta_{f/K}$] This square root $\Theta_{f/K}$ of the anticyclotomic \padic $L$-function in the definite setting is constructed by using Gross points in definite quaternion algebras, and a priori there is no obvious Euler system construction.
+Below we explain how $\Theta_{f/K}$ can be actually recovered by the Euler system of generalized Kato classes \`a la Darmon and Rotger.
 Suppose that the weight $k_\Qx=2$.
-In \cite{DR17JAMS}, Darmon and Rotger introduce a one-variable generalized Kato classes $\kappa(f,\bdsg\bdsh)\in {\rm H}^1(\Q,V_f\ot V_{\bdsg}\ot_{\cO\powerseries{S}}V_\bdsh)$ and prove that the image of $\kappa(f,\bdsg\bdsh)$ under certain Perrin-Riou's big logarithm map, which we denote by $\frakL$, is given by the one-variable unbalanced \padic $L$-function $\cL_\bdsF^\bdsf(Q_1,\bfv S-1,\bfv S-1)$ (\cite[Theorem 5.3]{DR17JAMS}).
+In \cite{DR17JAMS}, Darmon and Rotger introduce a one-variable generalized Kato classes $\kappa(f,\bdsg\bdsh)\in {\rm H}^1(\Q,V_f\ot V_{\bdsg}\ot_{\cO\powerseries{S}}V_\bdsh)$ and prove that the image of $\kappa(f,\bdsg\bdsh)$ under the Coleman map over the anticyclotomic $\Zp$-extension, which we denote by ${\rm Col}$, is given by the one-variable unbalanced \padic $L$-function $\cL_\bdsF^\bdsf(Q_1,\bfv S-1,\bfv S-1)$ (\cite[Theorem 5.3]{DR17JAMS}).
 On the other hand, in virtue of \propref{P:factor} combined with a result of Vatsal on the non-vanishing of central $L$-values with anticyclotoic twist, we conclude that when $\chi$ is sufficiently ramified,

-In a forthcoming work joint with F. Castella, we will make more explicit the above identity and apply it to prove a Rubin's formula for generalized Kato classes. \end{Remark}
+In a work joint with F. Castella \cite{CsH18}, we will make use of the explicit version of the above equation to prove first cases of a conjecture of Darmon-Rotger on the non-vanishing of generalized Kato classes. \end{Remark}